urbit/docs/tutorials/arvo/cli-tutorial.md

 put through the parser (`+command-parser`) and results in a noun of `command-type` that the underlying application specifies, which shoe then feeds back into the underlying app as an `+on-command` callback.

-In addition to the ten arms that all Gall core apps possess, `+shoe` has a few more specific to making use of the `shoe` library.
-Thus you will need to wrap the `shoe:shoe` core with the `agent:shoe` core to obain a standard
+In addition to the ten arms that all Gall core apps possess, `+shoe` defines and expects a few more, tailored to common CLI logic.
+Thus you will need to wrap the `shoe:shoe` core using the `agent:shoe` fuction to obtain a standard
 10-arm Gall agent core.
 See the [shoe example app walkthrough](#shoe-example-app-walkthrough) for how to do this.

-Under each header we give the type signature for the arm.
+The additional arms are described below.
+The hoon code shows their expected type signature.
+As we'll see [later](#shoe-app-walkthrough), the `command-type` can differ per application.
+Note also that most of these take a session identifier as an argument.
+This lets applications provide different users (at potentially different "places" within the application" with different affordances.

 #### `+command-parser`